Peterpiotr/siguren-documentation/docs/source/operation/recovery/index.rst

 The procedures n° 2.1 to 2.4 helps the operator on the actions to be done.

 .. note::
-    If the MS is operational, it allows the movement of the main motor only at low speed
+    If the MS is operational, it allows the movement of the main motor only at low speed.